 Over time, there’s been a recurring theme in reader complaints about dollar store merchandise.
 It’s true that some things sold at dollar stores are cheap and fall apart quickly.
 But, you can also get great deals on items you would pay double or triple for elsewhere.
-If you can get things like kitchen utensils, stationery supplies and craft needs.
-So why pay more?
+If you can get things like kitchen utensils, stationery supplies, gift cards and craft needs for less, why pay more?

 Here are the five of the most common complaints I’ve heard and why they aren’t true.

-1. All dollar store merchandise comes from China and is junk or unsafe.
+The notion that all dollar store merchandise comes from China and is therefore junk or unsafe is just not true.

 A lot of dollar store stock also comes from Turkey, Germany or even the United States and Canada and is exceptional value for a buck or two.
-From time to time, you’ll find Libbey stemware on dollar-store shelves.
-I recently purchased a glass measuring cup manufactured by Anchor Hocking that I bought at Dollarama.
+From time to time, you’ll find Libbey glassware on dollar store shelves.
+I have a glass measuring cup manufactured by Anchor Hocking that I bought at Dollarama.
 And it isn’t uncommon to find full-sized deodorants like Speed Stick and Arm & Hammer in the health and beauty aisle.

 Even so, China exports billions worth of merchandise to the U.S. and Canada.
 Even excluding all of the machinery, electronics and other expensive items, dollar stores aren’t the only ones selling Chinese merchandise.
 The princess figurine I brought back from Disney World a few years ago was made in China, as are most of this American icon’s souvenirs.

 There is just no proof that the cookies, crackers and chocolate bars at dollar stores have all passed their best before date.

 While this may have been true in the past, the dollar stores with which I’m familiar now sell brand-name batteries like Panasonic and Sunbeam.
-Since adding products priced up to $2, I’ve even seen Duracell batteries at Dollarama.
-Again, if you’re leery, check the best-before date, which is printed in bold on the lower right-hand side of the package.
+For a bit more, you can even buy Duracell batteries at Dollarama.
+Again, if you’re leery, check the best-before date, which is printed in bold on one of the lower corners of the package.

-Years ago, I phoned and a Unilever Canada rep confirmed a Dove Energy Glow product bought at my local dollar store was their product, made in Canada.
+Years ago, I phoned and a Unilever Canada rep confirmed that a Dove product bought at my local dollar store was their product, made in Canada.
 How did it get there?
-Dollar-store buyers sometimes nab some amazing products from big manufacturers or leftover products that had had packaging updated for larger markets.
+Dollar store buyers back then would take overstock from big manufacturers or leftover products that had had packaging updated for larger markets.